paul-PKH/gfn-for-deck/README.md

 1. Try disabling the glow effect (set intensity to 0%)
 2. Reduce the logo size
 3. Clear the cache if it's grown too large

+## Known Issues

+### Icon/Logo Not Displaying

+**Status**: Currently working on this issue

+The NVIDIA GeForce NOW logo may not appear on game pages in some cases.
+This is being investigated and will be fixed in an upcoming release.

+**Workaround**:
+- Ensure the plugin is enabled in settings
+- Try refreshing the page or navigating to a different game and back
+- Check Decky Loader logs at `~/homebrew/logs/` for any error messages

+If you encounter this issue, please report it with details on the [Issues page](https://github.com/paul-PKH/gfn-for-deck/issues).

 ## Contributing